rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 };
 {{< /highlight >}}

-This resolver checks whether the authenticated user is a message owner.
-It's the perfect check before deleting a message if only the message creator should be able to delete it.
-So the guarding resolver retrieves the message by id, checks the message's associated user with the authenticated user, and either throws an error or continues with the next resolver.
-Let's protect an actual resolver with this fine-grained authorization permission resolver in the *src/resolvers/message.js* file:
+This resolver checks whether the authenticated user is the message owner.
+It's a useful check before deleting a message, since you only the message creator to be able to delete it.
+The guarding resolver retrieves the message by id, checks the message's associated user with the authenticated user, and either throws an error or continues with the next resolver.

+Let's protect a resolver with this fine-tuned authorization permission resolver in the *src/resolvers/message.js* file:

 {{< highlight javascript "hl_lines=3 13 14 15 16 17 18" >}}
 import { combineResolvers } from 'graphql-resolvers';